jlam01/jlam01-machine-learning/july20.md

 This graph represents the training (red) and validation (blue) loss.
 Similarly to the accuracy graph, the training of the model should most likely come to a halt at the 3rd as the model has become overfit for the data.

 **Dogs and Cats:**

+Out of the following images below used, my model accurately classified all of the photos as dogs and cats respectively.

 ![image](https://user-images.githubusercontent.com/67992204/88450326-29910f00-ce1c-11ea-9340-8cf05cb4df22.png)
 ![image](https://user-images.githubusercontent.com/67992204/88450370-7a086c80-ce1c-11ea-8ba6-61506705f8bf.png)
 ![image](https://user-images.githubusercontent.com/67992204/88450386-91475a00-ce1c-11ea-9254-32ff3b6ed675.png)
 ![image](https://user-images.githubusercontent.com/67992204/88450400-a6bc8400-ce1c-11ea-8158-3f95ef75c43e.png)
 ![image](https://user-images.githubusercontent.com/67992204/88450421-c8b60680-ce1c-11ea-9473-352e80892bdc.png)
 ![image](https://user-images.githubusercontent.com/67992204/88450428-d4093200-ce1c-11ea-8646-d74c0ca5c3e0.png)

-Out of the following images above, my model accurately classified all of the photos as dogs and cats respectively.